dirkcuys/thebacklog/projects/agregore-web-apps/part-3.md

 }
 ```

-Here is the final 'lib.js' file:
+Here is what the final 'lib.js' looks like:

 ```js
 async function updateSite(filename, content){